A remote administration utility that bypasses normal security mechanisms to secretly control a program, computer or network.

 If the system is found clean with no traces that the malware has run on services.exe, the system will be infected then.

 Using InterlockedExchange, the malware will hook the following functions:

 - From ws2_32.dll - send, WSASend

 - From sks2xyz.dll (unknown dll that is believed to be its component) - vb_pfx_import

 The malware will then look for iexplorer.exe, opera.exe, java.exe and javaw.exe, and injects itself in.
 It downloads a file from http://brendbar.cn/[...]n-bss.exe and saves it to '\\?\globalroot\systemroot\system32\ntfs_ext7.exe'.

 It also makes a download from http://premiumbullets.cn/[...]php?id=!!.
 And, if "!killOS" string is found in the downloaded file, it terminates the following processes which are critical for the Windows operating system:

 The malware modifies Windows host file to prevent the system from accessing domains that belongs to or affiliated with computer security companies.

 The Bredavi malware contains a keylogger component, which surreptitiously monitors and stores all the strokes typed into the keyboard.
-For additional information on keylogger, please visit Encyclopedia: Keylogger.
+For additional information on keylogger, please visit Terminology: Keylogger.